FrancescoRnc/UE4_DungeonGeneratorPlugin/README.md

 # How it works?
-First, create your RoomPreset Asset by the `Asset Menu`
+First, create your RoomPreset Assets by the `Asset Menu`

 ![I](./Docs/RoomPreset%20Assets%20on%20Content%20Browser.PNG)
 and fill them with data.